Near-Field Communications with Block-Dominant Compressed Sensing: Fundamentals, Approaches, and Future Directions: Challenges and Opportunities

 \subsection{Reliability for Varying Clusters}

-In practical scenarios, the specific sparsity level and block structure characteristic of scatterer clusters undergoes drastic changes, resulting in fluctuating CE and hybrid TPC solutions \cite{make2022wc}.
-From the angle of clusters, the mobile scatterers may separate or gather to break up an existing cluster or facilitate one new cluster respectively.
-In this case, the block structure of the channel signal or the codebook matrix varies into a distinct one in terms of the sparsity level and the block structure.
+In practice, for a $K$-sparse channel, the value of $K$ and block structure characteristic of scatterer clusters undergo drastic changes, resulting in fluctuating CE and hybrid TPC solutions.
+From the angle of clusters, the mobile scatterers may separate or gather to break up an existing cluster or facilitate one new cluster.
+In this case, the block structure of the channel signal or the codebook matrix varies into a distinct one in terms of $K$ and block structure.
 The recovery may suffer from severe performance loss due to the imprecise inputs of the structural BD-SI.
 Thus, adaptive methods concerning the communication reliability should be developed based on the BD-CS enabled NF communication theory.